Background pattern

 • Heart failure or problems with heart valves or heart muscle.

-• Severe vomiting, diarrhea, receiving high doses of medications that increase urine production (diuretics) or following a low-sodium diet.
+• Severe vomiting, diarrhea, receiving treatment with high doses of medications that increase urine production (diuretics), or following a low-salt diet.

 • Problems with the adrenal glands.

-Consult your doctor if you have persistent and severe diarrhea that causes significant weight loss.
-Your doctor may evaluate your symptoms and decide how to manage your blood pressure medication.
+Consult your doctor if you have severe, persistent diarrhea that causes significant weight loss.
+Your doctor may evaluate your symptoms and decide how to maintain your blood pressure medication.

-You should inform your doctor if you think you are (or may become) pregnant.
-Olmesartan is not recommended for use at the beginning of pregnancy and should not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby (see section “Pregnancy”).
+You should inform your doctor if you think you are (or might become) pregnant.
+Olmesartan is not recommended during pregnancy and should not be taken if you are pregnant for more than 3 months, as it may cause serious harm to your baby (see the section "Pregnancy").

-Like other similar medications, the antihypertensive effect of olmesartan is somewhat less in black patients.
+As with other similar medications, the antihypertensive effect of olmesartan is slightly less in black patients.

 If you are 65 years or older and your doctor decides to increase the dose of olmesartan medoxomil to 40 mg per day, your doctor will regularly monitor your blood pressure to ensure it does not drop too low.